Introduction to OCaml

 /javac

-view and is also used in OCaml - In OCaml we can live in both worlds: both play with code in top loop, and can use a compiler to compile it to a binary.
+- In OCaml it is useful to live in both worlds: both play with code in a top loop, and use a compiler to compile it to a binary.

 - Let’s cover how we will compile in OCaml.
 Suppose the following is in a file